BreakInSites/Ascendo/README.md

-# Ascendo
+# ASCENDO

-A site filled with games (unblocked shall I mention..)
+A multipurpose site for school
+Includes:
+-
+Games
+Hacks
+BookMarklets (maybe)

-# NOTICE!!!
+# Disclaimer
-If you own/developed ANY of these games and you want them down... please make a Issues post saying so and naming the game you want down!
+If you use this for harmful purposes, I'm NOT responsible and you cannot blame the site as you made your own decisions.
+Thanks and enjoy!